Embedding calculus and grope cobordism of knots: Delooping the layers

 in which if either all upward or all downward arrows are omitted, the resulting diagram commutes.
 By Theorem~\ref{thm:final-delooping} the first and last dashed maps form cubes with homotopy equivalent total fibres.
-By Theorem~\ref{thm:lambda-cube} there are the cubes $(\Omega M_{0\bull},\Omega\rho)$ and its $n$-fold left homotopy inverse $(\Omega M_{0\bull},\Omega\lambda)$.
+By Theorem~\ref{thm:lambda-cube} there is a cube $(\Omega M_{0\bull},\Omega\rho)$ and its $n$-fold left homotopy inverse $(\Omega M_{0\bull},\Omega\lambda)$.

 However, it is important to point out that there are \emph{no $\rho$-maps} between spaces $\Omega M_S$ which would form a cube equivalent to our original cube $(\FF^{n+1}_S,r^k_S)$.
 The reason lies in the fact that the information about the disjointness of $J_0$ with $\ball_{0i_1}$ is lost when we pass from $M_{0S}$ to $M_S$.
-More precisely, there are no maps $M_S\to M_{kS}$ when $k$ is smaller than all indices in $S$, but otherwise we do have $\rho^k_S$ (and the homotopies $h^k_S(t)$ do restrict to $M_{S}$ and also commute with $\deriv_{S}$ by construction). \end{remm}
+More precisely, there are no maps $M_S\to M_{Sk}$ when $k$ is smaller than all indices in $S$ (but otherwise we do have $\rho^k_S$, and the homotopies $h^k_S(t)$ do restrict to $M_{S}$ and also commute with $\deriv_{S}$ by construction). \end{remm}